 How to Make the Recipe

-Below is a brief overview of how to make this homemade butterscotch krimpets.
+Below is a brief overview of how to make these homemade butterscotch krimpets.
 For the full printable recipe, which can be made using US customary or metric measurements using the toggle switch, visit the recipe card below.

 Vanilla Sponge Cake